 Heat Pump Systems

-See our page on how a heat pump works for further information on the refridgeration cycle.
+See our page on how a heat pump works for further information on the refrigeration cycle.

 We provide a range of different systems depending on your property's individual needs, each harnessing heat energy from different sources:

-Each of these sources capture solar energy throughout the day that can then be utilized and converted into heat energy which is a renewable resource, providing an environmentally friendly way of heating your property.
+Each of these sources capture solar energy throughout the day that can then be utilised and converted into heat energy, providing an environmentally friendly way of heating your property.

 Heat pumps intelligently heat your property, replacing conventional oil and gas boilers, which are typically about 80-90% efficient and all-electric system and can now be found in thousands of homes across the UK.
 This also provides an effective heating solution within many community, commercial, industrial and public buildings, delivering an annual efficiency of between 250-400% in heating and hot water.
 See our commercial heat pump case studies for examples of previous installations from Ecoliving.

-In recent years the technology involved in heat pump systems has developed in leaps and bounds.
-Resulting in systems becoming much more efficient, quieter and with user-freindly controls that can be accessed remotely via the internet.
+In recent years, the technology involved in heat pump systems has developed in leaps and bounds.
+Resulting in systems becoming much more efficient, quieter and with user-friendly controls that can be accessed remotely via the internet.

 Our installation service is available across central and southern Scotland from our Glasgow head office and within reach of our offices in the south of England.
 We also provide the installation of heat pump systems with underfloor heating or radiators in new and existing, domestic and commercial buildings following MCS compliant energy performance calculations.
 Ecoliving has been involved in the design, procurement, installation and servicing of domestic and commercial heat pumps throughout the UK since 2004, which means that we have a lot of experience and expertise available for you to call on.

 Typical Investment Required